 BH: I don’t.

 LL: In 2004 or 2005, in Tongzhi Hotline, taking classes about oral history we found some groups in different areas.
 There were groups carrying out similar activities across Taiwan, originally with a focus on elderly tongzhi.
 But because not every group could find elderly tongzhi willing to be interviewed, it ended up with different groups going in different directions.
 For example, in the north, there was only Tongzhi Hotline in Taipei with a focus on elderly gay men, us in Hsinchu with lesbian mothers.
 In Taichung, there was a teacher at Tunghai University, Professor Antonia Zhao (趙彥寧), who interviewed male tongzhi there, in regards to freedom of love.
-In the south, it had to do with Aboriginal tongzhi, and also in the East, with Hans and Aboriginals.
+In the south, it had to do with Indigenous tongzhi, and also in the East, with Hans and Indigenous.

 The LGBT Family Paper published by Taiwan LGBT Family Rights advocacy.
 Photo credit: Taiwan LGBT Family Rights Advocacy

 All these groups across Taiwan, we would having a meeting with everybody once, maybe two times a year.
 Now we don’t do this anymore.
 But 2005 to 2006, during that span of time, we would meet to discuss, in regards to experience, history, difficulties met, or interesting interviews we might have done.
 It was quite interesting.